Tim Steffensmeier | Teacher & Director of Research

 Tim has been a member of KLC’s core teaching team since 2009.
 In 2017, he became the founding director of Third Floor Research, a KLC research center aimed at improving the exercise of leadership in organizations and communities.
-He chairs KLC’s Your Leadership Edge program and Case-in-Point Intensive.
+He on the team for KLC’s Your Leadership Edge program and Advanced Leadership Development Intensive .

 Alongside his work at KLC, Steffensmeier is director of the Leadership Communication Ph.D. program at Kansas State University and faculty in the areas of communication and leading change.
 From 2012-2017 Steffensmeier was K-State’s department head of Communication Studies, guiding a unit that became an independent department and increased student majors by one hundred percent.

 Tim’s international leadership development experience includes, most recently, courses in Japan, Senegal, Australia, and Myanmar.
 Wherever he travels, Tim is renowned for his skill in navigating tough issues, driving organizational change, and convening community conversations.

 Steffensmeier’s publications and presentations focus on leadership, rhetoric, and public deliberation.
 Currently, he is finishing a book: Rebuilding the Public Square, an analysis of how communities embraced a conversation model for cross-sector problem solving.

 Tim’s favorite subject to teach is classical rhetoric (old Greek and Latin texts about public speaking, democracy etc.).
 For him, the ancient questions still resonate: What is a good life?
 Who gets to participate?
 How is language used to influence other people?